1. Name and address of the controller

 • Data subject

-Data subject is each identified or identifiable natural person, whose personal data is processed by the controller for the processing.
+Data subject is each identified or identifiable natural person, whose personal data is processed by the responsible party for the processing.

 • Restricting of the processing